Swim

 Swim Basics

 Once your child has found their stroke, Florida, with all of its various bodies of water, is a virtual playground.
-Please refer to our Places to Swim section, for several amazing (and fun) OWS (“Open Water Swim”) options.
+Our Places to Swim section, for several amazing (and fun!)
+OWS (“Open Water Swim”) options.
 We also have some fun drills for your kids to try in our Swim Workouts section.

 Please note that our OWS locations and swim events generally assume your child has fully mastered their freestyle stroke, and can swim 10 minutes or more both comfortably and without distress.
-We recommend that you consult with your child’s swim coach, inquire as to your ability to swim alongside them, err on the side of caution when evaluating whether your child is ready for any OWS practice or event.
+We recommend that you consult with your child’s swim coach, inquire as to your ability to swim alongside them, and err on the side of caution when evaluating whether your child is ready for any OWS activity.
 It will always be both more difficult and less forgiving than the pool.

 Places to Swim

 As with all things on this site, we have tried to keep the focus on fun, which is why we’ve tried our best to feature places with playground and picnic facilities.
-We believe that nothing is more effective at encouraging a child to swim fearlessly in the open water than treating the open water as a fun place to play.
-As a general rule of thumb, don’t expect that you’ll always have conditions suitable for structured practice at these locations.
-These places often fill up, particularly at peak season.
+We believe that nothing is more effective at encouraging a child to swim fearlessly in the open water than treating it as a fun place to play.
+However, don’t expect that you’ll always have conditions suitable for structured practice at these locations.
+These places often fill up, particularly on weekends and in the summer.
 When that happens, we recommend you roll with it and keep it fun.

 No traditional saltwater beaches appear on the list below.
 This is for several reasons: (1) It’s not sharks and alligators that pose the greatest danger to your child’s safety, but rather riptides and bacteria levels; (2) waves and natural water currents make it much more difficult for children (or anyone) to perform basic maneuvers such as out-and-backs; and (3) if we listed every amazing Florida beach, there would simply be too many to list.
 If you would like to practice at a saltwater site, we recommend you learn both the currents and tides beforehand.